vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/resources/tko-on-aws/README.md

 # Tanzu Package configurations

-You can add Tanzu packages configurations as needed into templates files to make them funtional.
+You can add Tanzu packages configurations as needed into templates files to make them functional.
 Otherwise they will installed with default values as defined into template files.
   ## Pinniped
   Add following external Identity provider(IDP) details into cluster config file(**mgmt.tpl**) to integrate Pinniped with external IDP.